 Fly back to Seoul on your last day with lots of great souvenirs from Jeju Island, including healthy Korean green tea.

-How To Spend An Amazing 7 Days In South Korea
+Joel’s Tips For An Amazing 7 Days In Korea

 There is a lot to consider before going to any country, such as vaccines, converting money, using the Internet, and when to travel to another country.
 I’ll try to answer a few of these issues briefly below.